Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 A natural black shade is a true black and it is the darkest color you can dye your hair.
 Hair colors like blue-black work on a different principle where they are such a dark blue color that they appear black with a blue tone.
 In this case, your hair isn't a true black, but the difference is more a question of semantics.
 For all intents and purposes, the color is black with a blue tone.

-Hair dye brands saw the rise in popularity of the blue-black shade, and some brands were innovative enough to realize there was the potential to create additional new hair colors in the same way.
-Violet-black and red-black shades follow the same principle where the violet or red color is so dark that it looks black, but you can clearly see a violet or red tone when viewed in bright light.
+Owing to the popularity of blue-black shades, some hair dye brands have realized the potential to create additional new hair colors in the same way and this has lead to innovation.
+Violet-black and red-black shades are designed in the same way, where the violet or red color is so dark that it looks black, but you can clearly see a violet or red tone when viewed in bright light.

 Black dye is prepared like any other dye and you'll need the following things for the application: